Git Configuration

 git config --list

-A summary of the commands we used to configure Git :
+A quick reference of all the commands we used to configure Git:

 Terminal